Interactive ontology debugging: two query strategies for efficient fault localization

 \subsection{Differentiating between diagnoses}

 The diagnosis method usually generates a set of diagnoses for a given diagnosis problem instance.
-Thus, in Example~\ref{ex:simple} an ontology debugger returns four minimal diagnoses $\{\md_1 \dots \md_4\}$.
-As it is shown in the previous section, additional information, i.e.\ sets of logical sentences $\Te$ and $\Tne$, can be used by the debugger to reduce the set of diagnoses.
-However, in the general case the user does not know which sets $P,N$ of logical sentences should be provided to the debugger s.t.\ the target diagnosis is identified.
+Thus, in Example~\ref{ex:simple} an ontology debugger returns a set of four minimal diagnoses $\{\md_1, \dots, \md_4\}$.
+As explained in the previous section, additional information, i.e.\ sets of sets of logical sentences $\Te$ and $\Tne$, can be used by the debugger to reduce the set of diagnoses.
+However, in the general case the user does not know which sets $\Te$ and $\Tne$ to provide to the debugger such that the target diagnosis will be identified.
 Therefore, the debugger should be able to identify sets of logical sentences on its own and only ask the user or some other oracle, whether these sentences \emph{must} or \emph{must not} be entailed by the target ontology.
-To generate these sentences the debugger can apply each of the diagnoses $\mD=\{\md_1\dots\md_n\} $ and obtain a set of ontologies $\mo_i = \mo \setminus \md_i$ that fulfill the user requirements.
-For every ontology $\mo_i$ a description logic reasoner can generate a set of entailments such as entailed subsumptions provided by the classification service and sets of class assertions provided by the realization.
-In fact, the intention of the classification is that a model for a specific application domain can be verified by exploiting the subsumption hierarchy~\cite{DLHandbook}.
-These entailments can be used to discriminate between the diagnoses, as different ontologies are likely to entail different sets of sentences.
-In the following we consider only two types of entailments that can be computed by a description logic reasoner, namely subsumptions and class assertions.
-In general, the approach presented in this paper is not limited to these types and can use all possible entailment types supported by a reasoner.
+To generate these sentences the debugger can apply each of the diagnoses in $\mD=\{\md_1,\dots,\md_n\} $ and obtain a set of ontologies $\mo_i = \mo \setminus \md_i\:,\: i=1,\dots, n$ that fulfill the user requirements.
+For each ontology $\mo_i$ a description logic reasoner can generate a set of entailments such as entailed subsumptions provided by the classification service and sets of class assertions provided by the realization service.
+These entailments can be used to discriminate between the diagnoses, as different ontologies entail different sets of sentences due to extensivity of the entailment relation.
+Note that in the examples provided in this section we consider only two types of entailments, namely subsumption and class assertion.
+In general, the approach presented in this paper is not limited to these types and can use all of the entailment types supported by a reasoner.